timheilman/flashcards/README.md

-# flashcards
+# scrabble-flashcards

-Poorly named repo: these flashcards are specifically for use to memorize lists of words for use in crossword games like Scrabble and Words with Friends.
+Code and data to generate flashcards to learn words and definitions for fun and crossword games like Scrabble and Words with Friends.